Buffalo Bills facts for kids

 Rivalries

-The Bills have rivalries with their three AFC East opponents (Miami Dolphins, New England Patriots, and New York Jets) and also have had historical rivalries with other teams such as the Baltimore/Indianapolis Colts (a former divisional rival), Kansas City Chiefs, Houston Oilers/Tennessee Titans, Jacksonville Jaguars, and Dallas Cowboys.
+The Bills have rivalries with their three AFC East opponents (the Miami Dolphins, New England Patriots, and New York Jets) and also have rivalries with the Baltimore/Indianapolis Colts (a former divisional opponent), Kansas City Chiefs, Houston Oilers/Tennessee Titans, Jacksonville Jaguars, and Dallas Cowboys.
 They also play an annual preseason game against the Detroit Lions.

 The Cleveland Browns once shared a rivalry with the Bills' predecessors in the All-America Football Conference.
 The current teams have a more friendly relationship and have played sporadically since the AFL–NFL merger.